 You may want to compare this with the earlier GDO-1 project, where you will find the coil-winding data for all the other coils.
 If using the 15mm Dia formers I suggest for GDO-2 then the new frequencies will be about half those in the GDO-1 coil-winding table due to the larger coil diameter; about 60% of the frequency.

 As you can see there is a good frequency overlap.
 The upper 1/2 of the dial becomes progressively cramped as the frequency increases, so the overlap ensures that you always have a coil that will give you a good, readable spread for the frequency of interest.
-I have only one more coils to wind; 1.3 MHz to 4 MHz (ish), but I will try a 100 MHz to 300 MHz, although that may be pushing my luck.
+I have only one more coils to wind; 1.0 MHz to 2.5 MHz (ish).
 I will update the above table as and when they are complete.

 The scale is 50mm diameter.
 One lesson I learned from the old GDO project is that after about 10 years of use the dial became difficult to read due to smudging and dirty finger marks.
 So I recommend that you use a circular cursor that covers the whole dial.
 You can visit your local Lions shop, car-boot sale, or Red-Cross shop and buy an old cassette (please choose any rap or Barry Manilow cassette).
 The plastic case is perfect to cut out a cursor, and the Barry Manilow tape you should throw away.
 You can fit a temporary thin-strip cursor for calibration so that you can write on the dial.
 I then recommend you scan the dial, use Photo-Shop and create a new dial using the calibration marks from the scanned document.
 The result will look a lot more professional.